-After you study your own ancestors, you will realize that sharing was a necessity in their world.
-They had little choice.
-Enter Jeff Bezos, Bill Gates, Warren Buffett, Bernard Arnault, Carlos Slim, Amancio Ortega, Larry Ellison, and Mark Zuckerberg in a Naked and Afraid episode, and rest assured they will all help out in building a hut, making a fire, gathering wood, fetching water, and going hunting.
-If one kills a pig, he will undoubtedly share it with the others.
-Why?
-Because in those circumstances it is the best thing he can do for himself.
+Imagine entering Jeff Bezos, Bill Gates, Warren Buffett, Bernard Arnault, Carlos Slim, Amancio Ortega, Larry Ellison, and Mark Zuckerberg in a Naked and Afraid episode.
+Perhaps you think they would not share since they are all rich capitalists, but you would be wrong.
+Rest assured, they would all help out in building huts, making fires, gathering wood, fetching water, and hunting.
+If one killed a pig, he would undoubtedly share it with the rest.
+In such circumstances, it is the best thing he could do for himself.

 Is that selfish?
-Of course – everything we do is selfish.
+Yes, but everything we do is selfish.
 It has to be for us to survive.
-When a grandmother looks after her grandkids, she does it because it gives her pleasure.
+When a grandmother looks after her grand-kids, she does it because it gives her pleasure.
 If she gained no happiness from it, she would not do it.
 Which would you prefer – a selfish grandmother or an unselfish one?
-You better wish for the former, because the latter would be a grizzly old cuss, not interested in you at all.
+You better wish for the former because the latter would be a grizzly old cuss, not interested in you at all.

 A reason for everything

-People in tribes will gravitate towards sharing, whether it be Jeff Bezos and Carlos Slim, or Mark Zuckerberg and Donald Trump.
-Sharing is what they would need to do to increase their own chances of survival in such a hostile place as the wilderness, naked, cold, flea-bitten, and hungry.
+People in tribes will gravitate towards sharing, whether it be Jeff Bezos, Carlos Slim, Mark Zuckerberg, or Donald Trump.
+They would need to share to increase their chances of survival in such a hostile place as the wilderness, naked, cold, flea-bitten, and hungry.

 Now, for all you left-winged brown or black people whose ancestors were in tribes a short time ago biologically, what does all this mean?
 It means you have to haul yourself into the 21st Century and quit stalling.
 You have been fighting and bickering with whites about these issues now for a couple of centuries, and you are way past your due date to catch up.

 Everything changes when you leave the tribe.
-Nobody wants to share their wealth with millions of smelly strangers unless it is a fair contribution that rewards the payer with services worth the money.
-Moreover, entrepreneurs innovate and provide products and services that improve our lives a thousandfold.
+Nobody wants to share their wealth with millions of strangers unless it is a fair contribution that rewards the payer with services worth the money.
+Entrepreneurs provide products and services that improve our lives a thousandfold.
 The profits they make are plowed back into the economy, providing jobs and opportunities for millions.
-Everybody wins.
-Consumers have cell phones and satellites, air conditioning, and TV, while the creators become rich.
 Their money does not sit idle.
-It is invested, which means it is loaned out to thousands of people who in turn can buy houses, start businesses, etc.
+It is invested, which means it is loaned out to thousands of people who, in turn, can buy houses, start businesses, and so on.